 PLA surface treatment - the material cannot be sanded easily, sanding (friction) generates heat, which causes "pulling" of the fibers from the print.
 Therefore, it is advisable to cool the print when sanding by hand, e.g. by sanding it under water.
 For the same reason, it is difficult to drill holes in the printout (again, the heating problem).
-It is advisable to spray the material first with a filler (used in model making) and then sand, spray again and again and again until the model is perfectly smooth for us, and then spray it with paint.
+It is advisable to spray the material first with a filler (used in model making) and then sand it, spray it again and keep going until the model is perfectly smooth for us and then spray it with paint.
 The resulting model can also be placed in a "grinding machine" together with shells, stones, remnants of filaments, pieces of prints and thus get rid of unwanted errors, remnants of supports, etc.

 Recommended PLA printing settings: Use commonly used nozzles (brass) for printing.
 We choose the diameter of the nozzle according to the smoothness of the surface we want to achieve, or according to the setting of the layer strength during printing.
-There is a calculation formula for this optimal setting, no less than a simple rule: +/-0.2mm - i.e. if we want a layer thickness of 1.25, the nozzle should not have a diameter larger than 0.3mm.
+There is a calculation formula for this optimal setting, no less than a simple rule: +/- 0.2 mm - i.e. when we want a layer thickness of 1.25, the nozzle should not have a diameter greater than 0.3 mm.
 For larger layers, we use a nozzle with a larger diameter, for weaker ones, on the contrary, with a smaller one.

-Substrate temperature - no heating is necessary or just for better adhesion of the material to the substrate up to 50°C.
+The temperature of the substrate - no heating is necessary or just for better adhesion of the material to the substrate up to 50°C. C.

 Recommended settings: Print temperature: 208°, retraction 0.8 mm, speed 60 mm/s (outline 70%), layer 0.2 mm - 0.05 mm.
 When using a printer with PEI foil, it is necessary to degrease the pad well.
 The resulting print is smooth, relatively glossy with no visible flaws.